tschettervictor/bsd-apps/nextcloud/README.md

 ### Cerificate Configuration

 Caddy is a webserver that can do automatic TLS and HTTPS for you.
-You should enable one of the following 4 CERT confiurations to tell the script how you want Caddy to work.
+You should enable one AND ONLY ONE of the following 4 CERT confiurations to tell the script how you want Caddy to work.

   - NO_CERT (default, no certificate will be created, http access)
   - STANDALONE_CERT (fully working cert, must own a domain, and have ports 80 and 443 forwarded to your jail)